Wonton noodles: Philippines

 There are three distinct types of wonton noodle dishes found in Philippines.
 One is mami, which is a noodle soup that has egg noodles, wontons, and various vegetables in a hot broth.
 The name mami is derived from a Chinese phrase that means “pork noodles".
 Another type is pancit molo, which is similar to mami, but the noodles used are the wonton wrappers themselves.
 The third type of wonton noodles is stir-fry egg noodles sold by hawkers and in small "stand-up" type stalls.
 Here, the noodles are stir-fried with mung bean sprouts and vegetables, flavored with a range of sauces, and finally topped with wontons.

 Singapore

 Singapore wonton noodles includes noodles, leafy vegetables (preferably cai-xin), barbecued pork (char siu) and bite-sized dumplings or wonton.
 It is either served dry or in soup form with the former being more popular.
 If served dry, the wontons will be served in a separate bowl of soup.
 Shui jiao or prawn dumplings are served at some stalls and the original Hong Kong version is available at Cantonese restaurants and noodle joints.
-Fried wontons (wontons deep-fried in oil) are sometimes served instead of those boiled in the soup.
+Fried wontons (wontons deep-fried in oil) are sometimes served instead of, or in addition to, those boiled in the soup.
 The Singaporean and Malaysian versions of the wonton noodle are similar to each other, though the Singapore version uses significantly less soy sauce and is often served with chilli ketchup.